jericjan/SMD/README.md

 It's best if you have `uv` installed.

 1. Clone the repo
 2. Run `uv sync` to install dependencies
-3. Run `uv run main.py` to run the program
+3. Either `uv run main.py` to directly run it or `uv run pyinstaller main.spec` to build it

 # Contributing